FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 McDermott, Project Manager to the Meeting.
 The Head of Digital Strategy presented an

-overview of the background, scope and funding for the project and reviewed the detail of--- 3
+overview of the background, scope and funding for the project and reviewed the detail of
+---
+3

 where it was proposed to install cameras in the towns of Foynes, Askeaton, Rathkeale, Adare